 Who wants to test this out?
 We offered the powder mix up on the Leadville 100 community forum, and about 50 were game.
 They too started asking for more.
 We made an initial run of 500 canisters with a co-packer, threw up a website, and folks reordered!
 Before we knew it, Jenny and I were making the powder ourselves, applying labels, filling bags, fulfilling everything out of the back of our truck and carrying inventory with us to all our races.

 We got hooked on our customers for their “why”

-We also started including a handwritten note of thanks and writing the customer’s name on the Tailwind bag just to let our our customers know how much they meant to us.
+We also started including a note of thanks and writing the customer’s name on the Tailwind bag just to let our customers know how much they meant to us.
 It’s a part of our DNA and every employee at Tailwind now takes a turn in shipping and fulfillment (and some never want to leave)!

 A few months after posting on the Leadville 100 forum for testers, an email arrived that would crystalize, for us, why we were “in.”
 Lisa wrote that she had dropped out of every ultra-mountain bike race she had done in the last decade, usually around mile 70, because of stomach issues.
 She had just finished the Shenandoah Mountain 100 on Tailwind, with no issues.
 She broke down crying at the finish line, realizing what she had achieved, and no longer fearing that it could never be done.